collective/collective.arboreal/README.txt

 path = [Node/Subnode, Node]

-Storing the full path is usefull for when you want to use the path as a filtering mechanism.
+Storing the full path is useful for when you want to use the path as a filtering mechanism.
 You can then easily do a catalog query on a keyword index for a specific path.
 The reason we are not just using a path index is that you can select multiple points in the tree.